Shreeshrii/tess5train-fonts/README.md

 ### 8-makedata_layernew.sh

-*DO NOT RUN THIS SCRIPT AS THE OUTPUT FOLDERS ARE PROVIDED IN REPO.*
+*IT IS NOT REQUIRED TO RUN THIS SCRIPT AS THE OUTPUT FOLDERS ARE PROVIDED AS A SUBMODULE IN THE REPO.*
+Use `git submodule update --init` to download the files (approx 900MB).

 In order to ensure that existing characters in the eng.lstm-unicharset are adequately represented during training, text is extracted from `tesseract-ocr/langdata_lstm/eng/eng.training_text` with at least 5 of